Although the kennel name ” Iztaris” has just been registered with the FCI in 2014, my own history is a bit longer.

 If you are considering a dobermann but you are unsure if you are right for the breed, perhaps visit a local dog show to meet the breed in an environment other than home.
 You are welcome to contact us, to visit or ask questions about the breed.

 However, if you just want a dog for show off- get a life.
 If you want only a couch potatoe - get a teddybear.
-If you want a kennel dog - get an alarm system - do not call here.
+If you want a kennel dog - get an alarm system - please do not call here.

 To me, breeding is something not to be taken lightly.
 As with everything, one must stribe for completion – harmony is key!